divaprotocol/oracles/docs/Tellor.md

 ## getTipAmounts

-Function to return the array of tipping amounts for the given array of `ArgsBatchInput` struct.
+Function to return the array of tipping amounts for the given struct array of poolIds and tipping tokens.

 ```js
 function getTipAmounts(